doublelipeng/CEDRex/README.md

 Predict with only Transformer (whole protein or IDRs): please follow the readme file in transfomer1000

+---
 Output CSV columns:

 Ranges are **0-based**, with the **start position inclusive** and the **end position exclusive**.

-bert_cedr_range – predicted CEDR ranges by BERT
+1.bert_cedr_range – predicted CEDR ranges by BERT

-trans_cedr_range – predicted CEDR ranges by Transformer
+2.trans_cedr_range – predicted CEDR ranges by Transformer

-overlap_range – intersection of the two predictions
+3.overlap_range – intersection of the two predictions
+---

 Citation